 Before, Google only used to protect people’s searches when they were actually logged in to gmail.
 But now, even when you are not logged in, if you use private browsing (or incognito mode) and forcibly type HTTP://www.google.com, you will be redirected to the HTTPS version, thereby encrypting your search and no doubt leading to a total removal of keyword data – at least from Google search visitors.

 This means that no more keyword data will be passed to site owners.
 So my discussion starts here; how non-availability of keyword data affects your SEO, and what you can do about it.

-Build a new SEO strategy – but base it on traffic, not ranking
+Build a new SEO strategy for 100% Secure Search – but base it on traffic, not ranking

 Businesses tend to hire SEO agencies simply to achieve top ranking under their high search volume keyword, using this as their main online success KPI.
 The assumption was that, the higher the ranking, the higher the traffic and resultant business, which had generally worked for agencies and firms – until now.